rosvik/string.248.no/README.md

 ## Installation

-The website is avaliable at [string.248.no](https://string.248.no), but if you want to run the website on you own, download the project files and run this command to get all dependencies.
+The website is avaliable at [string.248.no](https://string.248.no), but if you want to run the website yourself, download the project files and run this command to get all dependencies.

 ```
 git submodule update --init --recursive